permutationlock/ztrait/README.md

 Interface construction performs the same type checking as `where`.

-## Traits in function definitions: 'Returns' syntax
+## Returns syntax: traits in function definitions

 Sometimes it can be useful to have type signatures directly in function definitions.
 Zig currently does not support this, but there is a hacky